 Apple’s standard warranty remains: one-year limited parts-and-labor and 90 days of toll-free, 24/7 phone support (Apple consistently aces our annual tech support showdown).
 The AppleCare Protection Plan, which includes three years each of parts-and-labor coverage and phone support, costs $249).
 To see how Apple fared on our Tech Support Showdown, click here.

-Thanks to its stellar industrial design, superior ergonomics, and above-average performance and battery life, 13-inch MacBook ($999) is a compelling buy.
-This notebook costs nearly the same as Windows-based competitors (like Dell Studio XPS 13) but offers longer endurance.
-The main question for consumers is whether they spend the extra $200 on the 13-inch MacBook Pro, which has an SD Card slot, backlit keyboard, and a sleeker aluminum chassis.
-If you can live without these amenities, the new MacBook is a strong choice.
+Thanks to its stellar industrial design, superior ergonomics, and above-average performance and battery life, the 13-inch MacBook ($999) is a compelling buy.
+Both price- and performance-wise, this notebook falls between Windows-based competitors like the ASUS U30Jc ($899) and Lenovo IdeaPad Y460 ($1,049), but beats both in terms of endurance.
+The main question is whether you’ll want to spend an extra $200 on the 13-inch MacBook Pro, which has an SD Card slot, backlit keyboard, more RAM, and a sleeker aluminum chassis.
+If you can live without these amenities, the new MacBook is a very good value.